atalantus/The-Adaptive-Radix-Tree/Implementation/README.md

 ## Usage
 To run the project compile it on a x86-64 architecture supporting at least SSE2 with either MSVC++ or GCC-11 (or later).

+# Project Structure

+## Benchmark
+Includes various performance benchmarks for the data structures.

+## Test
+Includes testing to verify the data structures are implemented correctly.

+## Bin
+Includes different Shell scripts to automatically run different sets of benchmarks.

 ## Data Structures
 Various data structures for storing unique 32 bit keys.